awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 1. Verify that **Any detail type** is selected\.

 1. For **Select event bus**, choose the event bus that you want to associate with this rule\.
-If you want this rule to trigger on matching events that come from your own Amazon Web Services account, select **AWS default event bus**\.
+If you want this rule to trigger on matching events that come from your own AWS account, select **AWS default event bus**\.
 When an AWS service in your account emits an event, it always goes to your account’s default event bus\.

 1. For **Target**, choose **SNS topic**, and then choose your topic from the **Topic** list\.